-You hear a beep when you increase or decrease the volume.
+You will hear a beep when you increase or decrease the volume.

 When the hearing instrument is turned on, it starts up at a preferred volume level.
-When adjusting the volume control to the preferred level, this is indicated by a beep.
+When adjusting the volume control to the preferred level, this is indicated by two short beeps.